Search Star — v4.0

 The Problem

-The platforms reward performance, not formation.
+Platforms reward performance, not formation.

 How It Works

-Seven steps from declaration to recognition.
+Six steps from declaration to recognition.

 Name your practice.